-You can find out more about general and regional anaesthesia in the patient information booklet Anaesthesia explained, which is available from the RCoA website via:
+You can find out more about general and regional anaesthesia in the patient information booklet Anaesthesia explained, which is available from the College website via:

-www.rcoa.ac.uk/document-store/anaesthesia-explained
+rcoa.ac.uk/documents/anaesthesia-explained

 Risks and probability

 In modern anaesthesia, serious problems are uncommon.
 Risk cannot be removed completely, but modern drugs, equipment and training have made anaesthesia a much safer procedure in recent years.